-Our school is serviced by the MACC (Art) visiting teacher, Paul Allen, once a fortnight.
-Students participate in a range of visual arts activities during their 90 minute session.
+Our school is serviced by the MACC (Art) visiting teacher, Gabby Uhlendorf, once a fortnight.
+Students participate in a range of visual arts activities during their session.
 Please ensure that your child has an Art Smock to protect their school uniform.

 The MARC Van [Mobile Area Resource Centre] provides library resources to both children and teachers and library lessons to children in 9 schools: Buxton, Flowerdale, Highlands, Jamieson, Marysville, Merrijig, Strathbogie, Taggerty and Tallarook.

-The MARC van visits your school once a fortnight.
+The MARC van visits our school once a fortnight.

 There are approximately 300 children and 30 teachers in the MARC schools, and each class has a fortnightly visit.
-Please check your school newsletter for this terms timetable.
+Please check with your school for this term's timetable.
 The MARC van has about 9,000 items, including books, magazines, and teacher resources.

 PLEASE ENSURE YOUR CHILD HAS A NAMED LIBRARY BAG to help protect items against damage and loss.